-- 20. The Appeal Panel preliminary notes that in its decisions rendered in cases 38 to 43/17, which contributed to the adoption by the Board of the Revised Confirmatory Decision, it stated overriding principles that, in its view, must also fully guide in the determination of the present appeal and namely: - (a) The right of access is a transparency tool of democratic control of the European institutions, bodies and agencies and is available to all EU citizens irrespective of their interests in subsequent legal actions (see for instance judgment 13 July 2017, Saint-Gobain Glass Deutschland, C-60/15, EU:C:2017:540, paragraphs 60 and 61 and in particular judgment 4 June 2015, Versorgungswerk der Zahnärtzekammer Schleswig-Holstein v.
-European Central Bank, T-376/13, EU:T:2015:361, paragraph 20: "as the addressee of those decisions [denying access to documents], the applicant is therefore entitled to bring an action against them. [...]"). - (b) The Appellant is subject to the regime for access to documents set out by Article 90(1) of the SRMR together with Regulation 1049/2001.
+- 22. The Appeal Panel preliminary notes that in its decisions rendered in cases 38 to 43/17, which contributed to the adoption by the Board of the Revised Confirmatory Decision, it stated overriding principles that, in its view, must also fully guide in the determination of the present appeal and namely: - (a) The right of access is a transparency tool of democratic control of the European institutions, bodies and agencies and is available to all EU citizens irrespective of their interests in subsequent legal actions (see for instance judgment 13 July 2017, Saint-Gobain Glass Deutschland, C-60/15, EU:C:2017:540, paragraphs 60 and 61 and in particular judgment 4 June 2015, Versorgungswerk der Zahnärtzekammer Schleswig-

+Holstein v.
+European Central Bank, T-376/13, EU:T:2015:361, paragraph 20: "as the addressee of those decisions [denying access to documents], the applicant is therefore entitled to bring an action against them. [...]").
+In the present case, the Appellants submitted nonetheless that an action seeking annulment of the Resolution Decision had been already filed before the General Court.

+- (b) The Appellants are subject to the regime for access to documents set out by Article 90(1) of the SRMR together with Regulation 1049/2001.
 As indicated by Article 85(3) SRMR, the Appeal Panel has no competence to hear appeals against a decision of the Board referred to in Article 90(4) SRMR.
 The Appellant can therefore not rely, at least in this appeal, on the right to access the SRB's file on the basis of Article 90(4) SRMR.
-The Appeal Panel must therefore determine if the Appellant is entitled to access the requested documents, in whole or in part, having regard solely to Regulation 1049/2001 and to the Public Access Decision.
+The Appeal Panel must therefore determine if the Appellants are entitled to access the requested documents, in whole or in part, having regard solely to Regulation 1049/2001 and to the Public Access Decision.
 As to the Public Access Decision the Appeal Panel notes that it implements Regulation 1049/2001 by adopting "practical measures" to this aim and must therefore be interpreted and applied so as to ensure its full consistency with Regulation 1049/2001.
 The Appeal Panel further notes that, although the regime of Article 90(4) SRMR is not relevant to the effect of the present appeal, Regulation 1049/2001 and the Public Access Decision must be interpreted taking into account also the special limitations set out in Article 90(4) SRMR in such a manner that they do not make each other devoid of purpose (this means that Regulation 1049/2001 and the Public Access Decision cannot grant access to documents for which access is expressly excluded by Article 90(4) SRMR). - (c) According to Regulation 1049/2001 "the purpose of [the] Regulation is to give the fullest possible effect to the right of public access to documents and to lay down the general principles and limits on such access" (recital 4) and "in principle, all documents of the institutions should be accessible to the public" (recital 11).
 Regulation 1049/2001 implements Article 15 TFEU which establishes that citizens have the right to access documents held by all Union institutions, bodies and agencies (such right is also recognized as a fundamental right by Article 42 of the Charter of Fundamental Rights).
-However, certain public and private interests are also protected by way of exceptions and the Union institutions, bodies and agencies should be entitled to protect their internal consultations and deliberations where necessary to safeguard their ability to carry out their tasks (recital 11).
+However certain public and private interests are also protected by way of exceptions and the Union institutions, bodies and agencies should be entitled to protect their internal consultations and deliberations where necessary to safeguard their ability to carry out their tasks (recital 11).
 Article 4 of Regulation 1049/2001 sets out these exceptions as follows: